 The vision of LECOM continued in 2009, with the extension of LECOM Erie to the campus of the private liberal arts institution of Seton Hill University in Greensburg, Pennsylvania.
 LECOM at Seton Hill added an additional 104 medical students to the first-year class, and now, it has more than 400 students in total enrollment each year.
 LECOM at Seton Hill graduated its first class in 2013.
-In the Fall of 2018, the AOA granted approval for an additional location at Elmira, N.Y. on the campus of Elmira College.
-An opening class of 120 students is projected for July 2020.

 In July 2012, the LECOM School of Dental Medicine welcomed students in Bradenton, establishing yet a new era in the betterment of health care education.
 The first class of dental students, who graduated in 2016, completed their fourth year of study at community-based dental outreach offices in DeFuniak Springs, Florida and in Erie, Pennsylvania.
 These sites were chosen, in part, because of the enduring LECOM commitment to provide care where it is most needed.
+Likewise, LECOM saw an opportunity to expand its reach into the Southern Tier of New York State, a traditionally medically underserved region.
+In the fall of 2018, the AOA granted approval for an additional location at Elmira, New York. on the campus of Elmira College.
+LECOM at Elmira welcomed its first class of 120 students in July 2020.